-The ASUS VP249QGR is an affordable 24" 1080p 144Hz IPS gaming monitor.
-It provides an excellent image quality, smooth performance, and many useful features for the price.
-There are better (though slightly more expensive) alternatives, but if you have a limited budget, you won't be disappointed by the VP249QGR.
+The ASUS VP249QGR is an affordable 24″ 1080p 144Hz IPS gaming monitor.
+It provides excellent image quality, smooth performance and many useful features for the price.
+There are better (though slightly more expensive) alternatives, but if you have a limited budget you won’t be disappointed by the VP249QGR.

 The ASUS VP249QGR is yet another 24″ 1080p 144Hz gaming monitor based on PANDA’s IPS panel.
 It’s the least expensive model, but as such, it skimps on certain features such as design versatility.

 Its performance and image quality, however, are on par with (or even better) certain more expensive alternatives!
 Overall, it’s an excellent budget gaming monitor.

 Based on a 23.8″ IPS panel by PANDA, the ASUS VP249QGR monitor offers wide 178° viewing angles, a peak brightness of 250-nits, dithered 8-bit color depth support and a static contrast ratio of 1,000:1.

 These specifications are pretty standard for gaming monitors in this price range.

 But wait, let us tell you something, a 250-nit peak brightness may seem low on paper, but under normal viewing conditions, the screen will be more than bright enough.
 In fact, you will most likely want to lower the brightness from the maximum setting.

 Naturally, VA panel monitors at this price range have a higher contrast ratio (~3,000:1), so blacks won’t be as deep on the ASUS VP249QGR, but the IPS technology has other benefits including more vibrant color reproduction, wider viewing angles and usually faster pixel response time.